UNIVERSE-HPC/course-material/software_architecture_and_design/procedural/variables_rust.md

 :::solution

-The simplest solution is to simple move the `circumference` variable to the outer block.
+The simplest solution is to simply move the `circumference` variable to the outer block.

 ```rust
 fn main() {